Envek/rubyconfau-threads-callbacks/slides.md

 </div>

 <!--
-So, [click] before version 2.3.0, NATS Ruby client executed every subscription callback in its own separate thread.
+Here is the story: [click] before version 2.3.0, NATS Ruby client created a separate Thread for every subscription, and for every new message for the same subscription, callback was executed in the same dedicated thread.
 And if you would try to use `Thread.current` in the callback, it would work then.

 But then I came there and… [click] changed implementation to use a thread pool, and now every callback is executed in some thread from the pool.
 And you can't rely on `Thread.current` anymore.
 -->